EstherOA/JavaExam/README.md

 Clone this repo to your desktop

 # Usage
-There are Mockito tests in the test folder with some examples of the app in use
+There are Mockito tests in /src/test/java/com/javaexam/MontrealTradeBagTest.java with some examples of the app in use